DirkSonguer/keyboard-TA-SE-1040/README.md

 The display is a 40x1 character [Vacuum Fluorescent Display](https://en.wikipedia.org/wiki/Vacuum_fluorescent_display) (VFD), each charater with a 5x12 dot matrix, driven by 12 Texas Instruments UCN4810A VFD display driver chips.

 ![alt text](https://github.com/DirkSonguer/keyboard-TA-SE-1040/blob/main/images/TA-SE-1040-display.jpg "TA SE 1040 Display")

+## LEDs
+On the left is a column of function keys with corresponding LEDs: Typing mode, text alignment, font weight, line weight, font size and line height.
+The keys would swith through the options with the LEDs highlighting the currently selected one.

+In total, there are 22 LEDs in 6 groups.
+Each group is a separate module soldered to the PCB.

 # Rebuild